forcedotcom/soql-tooling/packages/soql-tmlanguage/README.md

 ## Development

-- Run `yarn` to install dependencies.
+- Run `npm install` to install dependencies.
-- Run `yarn build` to generate the final (.json) grammar file for VS Code.
+- Run `npm run build` to generate the final (.json) grammar file for VS Code.
-- Run `yarn test` to run unit tests (based on https://github.com/PanAeon/vscode-tmgrammar-test)
+- Run `npm run test` to run unit tests (based on https://github.com/PanAeon/vscode-tmgrammar-test)

 This package is used from VS Code extension `salesforcedx-vscode-soql`.
 With that extension installed, you can see the grammar in action and debug/inspect it by opening a `.soql` file
 (with the VS Code text editor) and then runnning command `Developer: Inspect Editor Tokens and Scopes`.